As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 In many circles, pushing or pulling the sharp edge as the leading edge across the stone is not recommended for several reasons.

-- The edge can dig into the stone.
-Using the cutting edge as the leading edge can cause the edge to dig into the stone, dull the edge and undo all your hard work.
+• The edge can dig into the stone.
+Using the cutting edge as the leading edge can cause the edge to dig into the stone, dull the edge, and undo all your hard work.

-- The edge will not be as refined.
+• The edge will not be as refined.
 The edge will not be as smooth when pushed across the stone since the abrasive will cut into the steel on the edge and produce a jagged edge rather than a smooth edge.
-This results in the knife not being as sharp and when the edge is pulled across the whetstone.
+This results in the knife not being as sharp when the edge is pulled across the whetstone.

 Some people prefer to use the cutting edge as the leading edge when sharpening and pushing the edge across the stone, but in my experience, this is not the correct way to sharpen a knife.